-They both use religion to justify what they are doing, as well.
-While Antigone used it to defend her actions for not following the law, Douglass used it to prove what the white, Christian slave-owners were doing was actually hypocritical—especially when they used the Bible to justify their horrendous wrong-doings to the slaves.
-Both Antigone and Douglass were in essence making arguments about having, and showing, respect for their fellow beings—dead or alive.
+They both used religion to justify what they are doing, as well.
+While Antigone used it to defend her actions for not following the law, Douglass used it to prove what the white, Christian slave-owners were doing was hypocritical—especially when they used the Bible to justify their horrendous wrong-doings to the slaves.
+Both Antigone and Douglass were making arguments about having, and showing, respect for their fellow beings—dead or alive.